 Hiring a Professional to Form an LLC

-If you want to form an LLC, but you don’t want to tackle the DIY route, you still have plenty of options.
-You can always hire a lawyer to form your limited liability company, which does provide some solid peace of mind that the process was completed correctly by an expert.
-On the other hand, lawyer’s fees are super-expensive, and that can be a prohibitive cost for small businesses.
+You can always hire a lawyer, for example, to form your limited liability company, which provides some peace of mind that the process will be completed correctly by an expert.
+On the other hand, lawyer’s fees are usually super expensive, and that can be a prohibitive cost for small businesses.

-- IncFile – $49: They pair low price points with fully featured formation packages, including a full year of registered agent service at no additional cost.
-Add in their top-notch customer reviews, and it’s easy to see why we’re big fans of what IncFile has to offer.
+- IncFile – $0: They pair free price points with fully-featured formation packages, including a full year of registered agent service at no additional cost.
+Add in their top-notch customer reviews, and it’s easy to see why we’re big fans of IncFile’s offerings.

-While the limited liability company and sole proprietorship do have plenty of common points, they each also have their own advantages over the other.
-At the end of the day, for most business owners, it’s probably worth the expense and hassle to form an LLC, unless you operate a very small one-person business that doesn’t have any liability or plans for significant growth.
+At first glance, limited liability companies and sole proprietorships may seem similar, but upon closer examination, they’re far from it.
+Each has its own unique advantages and drawbacks.
+At the end of the day, for most business owners, it’s probably worth the expense and hassle to form an LLC, unless you operate a very small, one-person business with no liability or plans for significant growth.